ISU-MolPhyl/EEOB563/Lab1/git.md

 ### Taking a Snapshot of Your Project: git commit

-OK, let's try it!
 Modify the file as explained above and commit the changes with the commit command:
 `git commit -m "First commit"`
 Notice, that we include a message in our commits.
 If you try to skip it, a default text editor (likely vi) will open.
 Also notice that this message should be informative!
 `git diff` shows you the difference between the files in your working directory and what’s been staged.
-If none of your changes have been staged, git diff shows the difference between your last commit and the current versions of files.
+If none of your changes have been staged, `git diff` shows the difference between your last commit and the current versions of files.

 Earlier, we used `git add` to stage the changes.
 There’s an easy way to stage all tracked files’ changes and commit them in one command: `git commit -a -m "your commit message"`.
 The option -a tells `git commit` to automatically stage all modified tracked files in this commit.